Nebraska Concealed and Open Carry Gun and Weapon Laws

 • explosive materials (without an appropriate permit).

-If you're facing weapons-related criminal charges in Nebraska, you should speak with a criminal defense lawyer right away.
+If you're facing weapons-related criminal charges in Nebraska, speak with a criminal defense lawyer or public defender right away.
 Many weapons violations are felonies, which can result in significant prison time and become part of your permanent criminal record.
 An experienced attorney can help protect your rights, negotiate a favorable plea bargain when that's appropriate, and defend you in court if it comes to that.

 DEFEND YOUR RIGHTS